dextersealy/project-tracker/README.md

 StoryPanel renders a **\<PanelHeader>** and a **\<StoryIndex>**.
 StoryIndex in turn renders one **\<StoryItem>** for each story in the panel.
 If the story is expanded, the StoryItem renders a **\<StoryForm>**.
 Otherwise it renders the story details directly.

 A story can appear in more than one panel and stories move between panels depending on their state.
 StoryForm does not maintain any internal state.
-When you edit a story, it instead dispatches state changes that are picked up an rendered by **\<Project>**.
+When you edit a story, it instead dispatches state changes that are picked up and rendered by **\<Project>**.

-If the story is displayed in multiple panels, Project Tracker show the edits in all places simultaneously:
+Thus, if a story is displayed in multiple panels, Project Tracker show the edits in all places simultaneously:

 ![](docs/images/simultanenous-edits.gif)